SilverTick/Python/Beginner Python Cheatsheet/_in progress.md

 palette #matplotlib colormap

-sns.jointplot(x='',y='',data='') #plots x against y, scatter plot with freqeuncy hist on the side
+sns.jointplot(x='',y='',data='') #plots x against y, scatter plot with freqeuncy hist on the side can change type = 'hex' or others, color='red'

 sns.pairplot(df) #plots all pairs. automate to scatter. if the first column(index) is useless (like, date), use df[1:] g = sns.PairGrid(df) # gives the grid